 Things change from one generation to another.

 Mental health was not a term used in schools twenty years ago, but now students tend to have a good grasp on how it can impact their learning.
-Despite being taught about mental health and its impacts, some students live in fear of discussing it at home where mental health issues are considered shameful or it just isn’t talked about.
+Despite being taught about mental health and its impacts, some students live in fear of discussing it at home where mental health issues are considered shameful or just aren’t talked about.

 Building relationships can be challenging in school, but teaching all students with the same language how to interact respectfully leads to a society that can generally resolve issues, argue respectfully and work together.
-Not only will this impact your classroom management, your students will generally be happier if they are not always creating drama with each other.
+Not only will this impact your classroom management, but your students will generally be happier if they are not always creating drama with each other.

 Your health lessons will save you time in the long run because students will have better coping skills.
 You will notice a change in your students when you give them specific skills and strategies.